This past Sunday I decided to make a small twist to my UG Madness deck.

 The second game kind of went the same way.
 The different was that I was able to get an active Fauna Shaman to get Wonder to discard to Civilized Scholar.
 After doing five in the air for a few turns, it was game over.

-The three round put me up against Tin Fins.
+1-1 Round 3: The three round put me up against Tin Fins.

 In the first game, I played a Breeding Pool tapped with a Daze in hand.
 He played around Daze and went off on his turn one.